How to Store Bathrobes Correctly: Hanging or Lying Down?

 Store Bathrobe According to Material Quality

 A bathrobe is not the same as another bathrobe.
-While model variants made of cotton are thick and fluffy, the material mix of cotton and polyester is rather smooth and cool.
-While the terry dressing gown is not prone to wrinkles and looks good even if it is thrown crumpled into a corner, the satin dressing gown would resent such treatment.
+While model variants of cotton are thick and fluffy, the cotton and polyester material mix is relatively smooth and cool.
+While the terry dressing gown is not prone to wrinkles and looks good even if thrown crumpled into a corner, the satin dressing gown would resent such treatment.
 Wrinkles would be created, which could only be removed by washing or, in some cases, only by subsequent ironing.

-However, since it is generally not recommended to store the bathrobe crumpled for ventilation reasons, the question arises as to whether hanging or lying storage is better.
-Without a doubt, hanging storage is more practical because the bathrobe can then be easily removed from the hook if necessary.
-But it is more neat to look at lying storage in the closet or in the dresser.
+However, since storing the bathrobe crumpled for ventilation is generally not recommended, the question arises as to whether hanging or lying storage is better.
+Hanging storage is undoubtedly more practical because the bathrobe can be easily removed from the hook if necessary.
+However, looking at the storage in the closet or the dresser is neater.

 How to Store Bathrobes Correctly: Store in The Bathroom or The Bedroom?

-The bathrobe then no longer smells pleasant; nothing is left of the cozy feeling of freshness.
+The bathrobe no longer smells pleasant; nothing remains of the cozy freshness.
 This applies regardless of the material’s quality.
-Even polyester or viscose mix can react in this way.
+Even a polyester or viscose mix can react in this way.

 How to Store Bathrobes Correctly